AliNisarAhmed/my-notes/Data Intensive Applications/3 - Storage and Retrieval.md

 ![a18204bbe2330ed55a251f44b7fa23e1.png](a18204bbe2330ed55a251f44b7fa23e1.png)

-The hashmap is kept in memory
+The hashmap is kept in memory/RAM

 This type of index is used in BitCask (storage engine in Riak)